MarkScedra/Crash-2/README.md

 ### Q: How can I play multiplayer?

 A: The [e4mc](https://modrinth.com/mod/e4mc) mod is installed.
-To play multiplayer, simply open your world to LAN and it will print an address in chat that other players can join with.
+To play multiplayer, simply open your world to LAN, and it will print an address in chat that other players can join with.

 ### Q: How do I set up a server?
 Do you have a server pack?